The Tigers took three of four from New York, handing the Yankees just their second series loss of the season.

 Left fielder Don Kelly preserved the shutout with an outstanding catch to end the eighth.
 The Yankees put two on against Joel Zumaya, but Kelly grabbed Randy Winn's long fly just before running into the wall.

 Detroit took the lead in the second on Gerald Laird's check-swing, RBI single.
 It was his sixth hit in 13 career at-bats against Sabathia.

 Cabrera and Boesch extended the lead.
 Jorge Posada gave the Yankees a scoring chance with a two-out double off Verlander in the sixth, but newly recalled Juan Miranda popped out to end the threat.

 The Tigers then put the game away in the bottom half.
-Johnny Damon and Magglio Ordonez led off with singles and Cabrera doubled to hit a two-run double over deep center field.
+Johnny Damon and Magglio Ordonez led off with singles and Cabrera hit a two-run double over deep center field.
 Laird made it 6-0 with a two-out, RBI double.

 Zumaya replaced Verlander with two on and two out in the top of the seventh, and got Mark Teixeira to fly out.

 Eddie Bonine closed the combiend four-hitter by pitching the ninth.